zgelam0xb/AT_Prediction/README.md

 ---

 ## Notebooks replicability
-All notebooks besides **2.
+All notebooks besides CML quality control in **2.
 ARPA and CML preprocessing** can be replicated since raw CML data can't be shared.

 ---